Himnish-N/IMG-COLOR-DETECTION/README.md

 - OpenCV (cv2) library

 ## Usage
 1. Make sure you have Python installed on your system.
-If not, you can download it from [Python's official website](https://www.python.org/).
 2. Install the OpenCV library by running the following command:
     ```
     pip install opencv-python
     ```
 3. Connect your webcam to your computer.
-4. Run the script `webcam_pixel_value_reader.py`.
+4. Run the script `color_recognition.py`.
 5. The script will open a window displaying the video feed from the webcam.
 6. The script will print the HSV pixel values of the center of the video frame.
 7. Press `Esc` key to exit the script.